 The IRHA was founded in 1973 with the purpose of representing and promoting the interests of Ireland’s licensed road haulage industry – on a national and international level.
 The Association promotes excellence, professionalism and safety in the operation of road transport businesses.

-The IRHA Preferred Supplier Programme has now completed another term in operation and a sincere thank you to all third parties who participated in its inaugural year.
+The IRHA Preferred Supplier Programme has now completed another term in operation and a sincere thank you to all third parties who participated.
 The Programme has been a huge success with IRHA members providing very positive feedback as to the competitive pricing and quality of service provided by both our Corporate Partners & Patrons.